Open-Cascade-SAS/OCCT/dox/samples/samples.md

 Qt
 ---

- OCCT contains three samples based on Qt application framework
+ OCCT includes several samples based on Qt application framework.
+These samples are available on all supported desktop platforms.

+To start a sample on Windows use Open CASCADE Technology\\Samples\\Qt\\ item of the Start\\Programs menu.

  Import Export
 -------------